wdxtub/WDXpeak/Project/wkk/thesis-proposal.md

 ## Method

 There are several aspects of this PIM system.
-All in all, it contains a directory-based offline/online note application powered by python and a PIM assistant using the techniques of information retrieval, natural language processing and recommender system.
+All in all, it contains a directory-based offline/online note application powered by python, a PIM assistant using the techniques of information retrieval, natural language processing and recommender system, and the most important, a knowledge graph database to be the basis of all the features mentioned above.

 The note application is implemented with python and flask, using direct mapping from folders to notebooks and files to notes.
 Anyone who knows how to use file explorer in any operating system can use it without learning effort.